Finding the Best Life Insurance Policy

 The rate of interest, however, is much lower compared to regular loans.
 If you decide to make a partial withdrawal, the amount is usually deducted from your policy’s death benefit portion.

-Some whole life policies pay out both the death benefit as well as the accumulated cash value to the beneficiaries.
+Some permanent policies pay out both the death benefit as well as the accumulated cash value to the beneficiaries.
 Some policies also pay you dividends on an annual basis.
 These policies, however, are generally very expensive.

 Riders for Whole Life Policies

-Whole life policies can offer you additional protection in exchange for higher premiums.
+This type of life insurance can offer you additional protection in exchange for higher premiums.
 The additional component is called a rider, which serves many different purposes.
 For example, if you have someone in your family who needs long term medical care – typically in a nursing home setting – you could select a rider on your policy to make sure the nursing home expenses are taken care of even after you are gone.